rishabh279/Python-Concepts/1_first_class_functions.md

-* First Class Function
+## First Class Function

 * A programming language is said to have first-class functions if it treats functions as first-class citizens.

 * First Class Citizen

   * In [programming language design](https://en.wikipedia.org/wiki/Programming_language#Design_and_implementation "Programming language"), a **first-class citizen** (also **type**, **object**, **entity**, or **value**) in a given [programming language](https://en.wikipedia.org/wiki/Programming_language "Programming language") is an entity which supports all the operations generally available to other entities.
 These operations typically include being passed as an argument, returned from a function, modified, and assigned to a variable.
+First class functions allow us to treat any other function as object.

 * Following snippets illustrates first class function concept according to definition:

-  * Assigned to a variable
+  * **Assigned to a variable**

     ```python
     def square(x):